hussar-academy/challenge_app/README.md

 1. Get the code

+  Before you start you need have [git](http://git-scm.com/) installed on your machine.
+If you're not familiar with it yet, just take a [CodeSchool's free course](https://www.codeschool.com/courses/try-git).
+It's short and fun.

-  You need to clone this repository.
+  When ready, clone this repository.
 Please do not fork it, because it would make your code visible to other challengers.
 We don't want this.

+  Issue the following command from the console.

     `git clone --origin academy https://github.com/hussar-academy/challenge_app`